egolf-cs/synge_reproducible/README.md

               seed must be a value in 0..9.
 The entry reported in the table is an average of the times returned using all 10 of these seeds.

+### Example Usage

+1. `python backend/distributed_protocol_synthesis/tool.py entry -seed 0 2 ABP 12 unopt`
+2. `python backend/distributed_protocol_synthesis/tool.py entry 1 2PC 234 perm`

+In case 1., the tool will reproduce one of the datapoints (the one where seed=0) of Table 2, row ABP;{s1,s2}.
+The tool may then be run additionally for seeds 1..9 and the times averaged to reproduce all results for that row.
+Again, the seed must be specified when reproducing results from Tables 2 or 5.

+In case 2., the tool will reproduce the results of Table 1, row 2PC;{p2,p3,p4}.

 ## Expectations

 Refer to the Tables for expected runtime.